 Some scenes were filmed at the Ames family Stone Mansion at Borderland State Park in Massachusetts, where the Stone Lodge/Lake scenes for Shutter Island (2010) were filmed.

 Four of the cast members, Kristen Wiig, Leslie Jones, Kate McKinnon, and Cecily Strong have been Saturday Night Live (1975) cast members.
-Melissa McCarthy has also hosted SNL four times.
+At the time of release, Melissa McCarthy had also hosted SNL four times.
 Of the original cast, Bill Murray and Dan Aykroyd were also SNL stars, while Harold Ramis was a writer for the Canadian sketch show SCTV (1976), co-starring Rick Moranis.

 This will be the 4th time Michael McDonald (Jonathan the Theater Manager) appears in a movie starring Melissa McCarthy.
 He also appeared in The Boss (2016), Spy (2015) and The Heat (2013).